Lenox Square

 Lenox Square is a shopping mall in the Buckhead district of Atlanta, Georgia, United States.
 It is adjacent to Phipps Plaza, both of which are owned by Simon Property Group.
 Lenox Square spans 1558678 sqft of gross leasable area and has 198 tenants, making it the third-largest mall in Georgia.
 It is anchored by Bloomingdale's, Macy's, and Neiman Marcus, and is connected to the JW Marriott Buckhead.
 Lenox Square marks the start and finish lines of the Peachtree Road Races, with the mall being the starting line of the southbound run in July, and the finish line of the January northbound run.

-Development
+History

 Establishment

 Lenox Square was the work of Ed Noble, a former developer from Kansas City, Missouri, whose company J. Noble Properties, acquired the site in 1956.
 Groundbreaking for the shopping center occurred in July 1957, and it was completed on June 29, 1958.
 The public opening ceremony for Lenox Square was held on August 3, 1959.

 The three-level Mall, Plaza and Market featured 800000 sqft of retail space, and was anchored by Rich's, Davison's, and a Colonial Stores supermarket.
 There were 52 original tenants, including a bowling alley, indoor golf driving range, and a Kresge five and dime store.
 The Mall Level concourse featured several sculptures depicting Uncle Remus characters, such as Br'er Fox, Br'er Frog and the Tar Baby.
 A movie theater opened on the Market Level in June 1963.